Black Wood of Rannoch

 It is a Special Area of Conservation, protecting the many special plants and animals that live among the pine trees.
 The magnificent Caledonian Scots pine trees grow for about 250-300 years and are, in the Black Wood, often known as “granny pines”.
 They can tell a story or two.
-To find out more read the article written by artists Tim Collins and Reiko Gotto Seeing the Black Wood in time.

 Why not park at the west end of the wood on the loch shore and walk some of the trails, find Gunnar’s Tree and learn about the canals used by woodsmen to transport timber to the loch.

-Watch out for three red animals – deer, squirrel and pine marten and look out for the wood ant hills.
+Watch out for three iconic animals – deer, squirrel and pine marten and look out for the wood ant hills.
 The bird life is interesting and includes tits, siskins, woodpeckers and wrens; you might also be lucky enough to see Scottish Crossbills.

 The following more detailed description of the Black Wood of Rannoch is by Richard Paul, a local naturalist.

 The Black Wood broods on the southern shore of Loch Rannoch.
 The Scots Pines' dark needles prick the air with 'after rain' fragrance.
 Their reptile scaled bark is rough and ridged.
 The undergrowth is a symphony of wet decay breathing new life against the odds.